ArcShahi/Vintage/README.md

 # Vintage
-Script to convert bulk images to greyscale (LOSSLESS CONVERSION )
+Simple script to convert single images or bulk images to greyscale.
+Without lossingn quality.

+Supported format : `png , jpeg , jpg , bmp , tiff , webp . jfif '

 ## Prerequisite
- 1. Python installed
+ 1. Python installed ofcourse
  2. Pillow Module

 If you don't have those click [Here](#install-python--modules)

-The `.py` file should be present in the Directory or add it to your `Environment Path:` to call the script from anywhere (NOT RECOMMENDED )
+**The `.py` file should be present in the Directory or add it to your `Environment Path:` to call the script from anywhere (NOT RECOMMENDED )**

-## Usage : Call it in the folder
+## Usage :

+### Bulk convertingn all images in a directory
 ```powershell
 python vintage.py "path/to/folder"
 ```